 Leave out the espresso if you like too!
+If you don't have espresso, fine instant coffee would work too.
 This would likely work well with milk chocolate too.
 The chocolate is quite bitter so feel free to sub in some milk chocolate if you like.

 You could also add chopped nuts here if you like - that would be so yum!

 I use a 1lb loaf pan here - an 8"x4".
 Something slightly larger will work too the babka will just fill it differently.

 - Apple and Cardamom Babka

 - Mixed Nut and Dulce de Leche Brioche Knot

 - Brown Butter Cinnamon Rolls

 - Brioche Doughnuts with roasted strawberry and vanilla bean pastry cream